benjajaja/ratatui-image/README.md

 ## Widget choice
 The [ResizeImage] widget adapts to its render area, is more robust against overdraw bugs and artifacts, and plays nicer with some of the graphics protocols.
-However, frequent render area resizes might affect performance.
+The resizing and encoding is blocking by default, but it is possible to offload this to another thread or async task (see `examples/async.rs`).

-The [FixedImage] widgets does not adapt to rendering area (except not drawing at all if space is insufficient), is more bug prone (overdrawing or artifacts), and is not aligned with some of the protocols.
-Its only upside is that it is stateless (in terms of ratatui), and thus is not performance-impacted by render area resizes.
+The [FixedImage] widgets does not adapt to rendering area (except not drawing at all if space is insufficient), may be a bit more bug prone (overdrawing or artifacts), and is not friendly with some of the protocols (e.g. the Kitty graphics protocol, which is stateful).
+Its only upside is that it is stateless (in terms of ratatui), and thus can never block the rendering thread/task.

 ## Examples

-See the [crate::picker::Picker] helper and [`examples/demo`](./examples/demo/main.rs).
+`examples/demo.rs` is a fully fledged demo:
+* Guessing the graphics protocol and the terminal font-size.
+* Both [FixedImage] and [ResizeImage].
+* [Resize::Fit] and [Resize::Crop].
+* Reacts to resizes from terminal or widget layout.
+* Cycle through available graphics protocols at runtime.
+* Load different images.
+* Cycle toggling [FixedImage], [ResizeImage], or both, to demonstrate correct state after removal.
+* Works with crossterm and termion backends.

+`examples/async.rs` shows how to offload resize and encoding to another thread, to avoid blocking the UI thread.

 The lib also includes a binary that renders an image file.

 ## Features